nao3301/redsec/README.md

 ### Installation

-Please mind that not erverything is finised and if you are not using kali some requirements are missing.
+Please mind that not erverything is finised and some requirements could be missing.

 But we are woking on the install script.
 #### Linux